-Despite the worst-case hardness of the RCPSP, it is known that randomly generated instances may exhibit shallow hardness characteristics. \citet{Vanhoucke2008} propose six topological indicators of precedence graph connectedness, and perform a regression analysis on instance hardness in terms of branch-and-bound search tree depth as a function of these indicators.
-We used the insights from this work to construct an instance generation algorithm tuned to generate instances which sit in the hardness sweet spot between over- and under-constrained.
-This meant having instances with relatively few precedences, to ensure that the instance is close to parallel, and having a mix between long chains of activities and free activities.
+Despite the worst-case hardness of the RCPSP, it is known that randomly generated instances may exhibit shallow hardness characteristics, meaning that they are not overly difficult to solve and do not require extensive computational resources. \citet{Vanhoucke2008} propose six topological indicators of precedence graph connectedness (which measure the structural properties of the graph, such as the number of nodes, edges, and the connectivity between them), and perform a regression analysis on instance hardness in terms of branch-and-bound search tree depth as a function of these indicators.
+Insights from this work were used to construct an instance generation algorithm tuned to generate instances that lie in the range between over- and under-constrained, meaning that the problem formulation is neither too easy nor too difficult to solve.
+This involved creating instances with relatively few precedence constraints to ensure that the instance is close to parallel, and having a mix of long chains of activities and free activities.